soham-shee/acadexpo/README.md

 ## TechStack used :

-HTML , CSS, PHP and Js
+HTML , CSS, PHP, JS and also used Bootstraped Template

 ## Authors